garrettleising/GREED/README.md

 have placed you off the grid or over a previously eaten square.
 If no valid moves exist, your game ends.

-Was developed to better understand Bootstrap, HTML, and CSS